 When discussing successful dynamic pricing strategies, Amazon springs to mind yet again.
-The eCommerce giant makes over 250 million price changes in a day, with the average product price changing every ten minutes.
+The eCommerce giant makes over 250 million price changes a day, with the average product price changing every ten minutes.
 This strategy helped Amazon establish a low-price reputation that attracts customers in droves.

 Demand forecasting allows businesses to predict customer demand for a specific period.
-This way, they can improve their supply chain operations, capital expenditures planning, inventory management, and more.
+This way, they can improve their supply chain operations, capital expenditure planning, inventory management, and more.
 Historical data, market forces, and other relevant information are all accounted for.

 Let’s consider the case of Rakuten.
 Around 200 million products get traded at any given time on this platform.
-The Japanese eCommerce giant relies on supervised machine learning to process historical data and come up with product sales predictions to inform its decision-making.
+The Japanese eCommerce giant relies on supervised machine learning models to process historical data and come up with product sales predictions to inform its decision-making.

 Optimized search results

 It’s not enough for your eCommerce platform to be well-stocked.
 Customers should also find the products they need easily.
 Around 25% of search queries on eCommerce platforms are misspelled, which can translate into missed revenue.